longfangsong/union_type/doc/why.md

 }
 ```

+Every arm in this `match` call to `process_write` with the same arguments.
+Which seems repeatitive.

 ## So how about using traits and dynamic dispatch?

 We do tried to do dynamic dispatch in TiKV,